tylergaw/day-player/README.md

 - Double-click Day Player.sketchplugin to install

 ## What Does It Do?
-It allows you to insert a customized placeholder image into any Sketch document from a number of different placeholder image services.
+It allows you to insert customized placeholder images into any Sketch document from a number of different placeholder image services:

  - [unsplash.it](http://unsplash.it/)
  - [placehold.it](http://placehold.it/)